Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### How does Luna supply behave over time?

-Luna is the native staking token for the Terra Proof of Stake chain.
-Luna represents mining power and serves as collateral for Terra stablecoins.
-When a Terra stablecoin's price is low, the relevant Terra stablecoin is burned, and Luna is minted.
-This increases the price of the Terra stablecoin.
+Luna is the native staking token for the Daodiseo Proof of Stake chain.
+Luna represents mining power and serves as collateral for Daodiseo stablecoins.
+When a Daodiseo stablecoin's price is low, the relevant Daodiseo stablecoin is burned, and Luna is minted.
+This increases the price of the Daodiseo stablecoin.
 In order to constrain Luna inflation, the protocol burns all seigniorage and dividends swap fees to the exchange rate oracle ballot winners, which then returns Luna supply towards a target.
-The Terra Protocol is deflationary in nature.
+The Daodiseo Protocol is deflationary in nature.

 ### What are the slashing conditions?